AbedRaoufH/AICeristComp/README.md

 # AICeristComp
-Quantum Computing: Driving the Next Technological Revolution Overview
+🚀 Quantum Computing: Driving the Next Technological Revolution 📌 Overview

 This project was created to raise awareness of quantum computing in Algeria and attract potential financial support.
-Its purpose is to educate the public about the potential of quantum computing and its impact on future technologies.
+Its purpose is to educate the public about the transformative potential of quantum computing and its impact on future technologies.

-Creative Process
+🎨 Creative Process

 Inspired by university professors specializing in high-performance computing.

-Influenced by my personal interest in quantum mechanics.
+Driven by my personal passion for quantum mechanics.

-Drew inspiration from educational YouTubers such as Veritasium, Kurzgesagt, and Brian Cox.
+Influenced by educational YouTubers such as Veritasium, Kurzgesagt, and Brian Cox.

-Tools Used
+🛠 Tools Used
-AI Tools
+🤖 AI Tools

 SciSpace – Scientific research.

-ChatGPT – Writing video scripts, generating prompts for audio, video, and images.
+ChatGPT – Scriptwriting & generating prompts for audio, video, and images.

 Eleven Labs – Text-to-speech generation.